roshinrrj/Email-Spam-Detection/README.md

 # Email-Spam-Detection
-Machine Learning based Spam Detection System using Python, NLP, and Scikit-learn to classify SMS/Email messages as Spam or Ham with data analysis, visualization, training, testing, and accuracy evaluation.
+This project is a Machine Learning based Spam Detection System developed using Python, Pandas, NLP, and Scikit-learn.
+The model analyzes SMS/email messages and classifies them as Spam or Ham.
+The project includes data preprocessing, visualization, text vectorization, model training, testing, accuracy evaluation, and prediction of custom messages using the Naive Bayes algorithm.